Bharathraj-K/KrishiSahayak/BACKEND_DEVELOPMENT_PLAN.md

-# KrishiSahayak Backend Development Plan
+which # KrishiSahayak Backend Development Plan

 ## Overview
 This document outlines the phased approach to developing the backend infrastructure for the KrishiSahayak agricultural assistant app.
 The plan is designed to be modular, scalable, and maintainable.